Hua Hin district

 Hua Hin (หัวหิน, [hǔə hǐn]) is one of eight districts (amphoe) of Prachuap Khiri Khan province in the northern part of the Malay Peninsula in Thailand.
 Its seat of government, also named Hua Hin, is a beach resort town.
 The district's population was estimated at 65,983 in December 2019 by the Bureau of Registration Administration in an area of 911 sqkm.
 By road, it is 199 km south-southwest of Bangkok.

-Hua Hin district is in the middle of what the Thai government is promoting as the "Thai Riviera", the stretch of coastline between Phetchaburi in the north and Chumphon in the south.
+Hua Hin district is in the middle of what the Thai government is promoting as the “Thai Riviera”, the stretch of coastline between Phetchaburi in the north and Chumphon in the south.

 History

 In 1834, before the name Hua Hin was coined, some agricultural areas of Phetchaburi province were hit by severe drought.
 A group of farmers moved south until they found a small village that had bright white sand and a row of rocks along the beach.
 They settled there and gave it the name Samore Riang (Samo Riang), which means 'rows of rocks'.

 In 1921 the director of the state railway, Prince Purachatra, built the Railway Hotel close to the beach.
 Prince Krom Phra Naresworarit was the first member of the royal family to build a group of palaces at Ban Laem Hin, called Sukaves, and gave the beach next to his palace the name "Hua Hin".
 King Prajadhipok (Rama VII) liked the place so much that he built a summer palace there which was later named Klai Kang Won ('far from worries').
 From 2004 until 2006 it was the full-time residence of King Bhumibol Adulyadej (Rama IX), until health issues forced him to return to Siriraj Hospital in Bangkok, where medical facilities and physicians were closer at hand.

 In 1932 Hua Hin was part of Pran Buri district as a minor district (king amphoe).
 In 1949 Hua Hin became a separate district of Prachuap Khiri Khan.
 After the building of Thailand's southern railway connected the district with Bangkok along with various destinations en route, Hua Hin became the first and most popular beach resort in the country.
-Over the five year period from 2014–2019, the number of Thai and foreign visitors to Hua Hin has risen six percent per year.
+Over the five-year period from 2014 to 2019, the number of Thai and foreign visitors to Hua Hin has risen six percent per year.

 In August 2016, there were four bomb blasts in Hua Hin over a period of 24 hours.
 One person died, 20 others were injured.
 In the aftermath of the bombing 90 security cameras were installed and are monitored by the Tourist Police.
 Another 60 cameras are monitored by the municipal office.
 There are plans to install several hundred more.